pixelnest/pixelnest.github.io/work/bulletml-for-unity/writing-bulletml/index.md

 - [the BulletML reference](http://www.asahi-net.or.jp/~cs8k-cyu/bulletml/bulletml_ref_e.html)
 - [the dmanning23's BUlletMLLib wiki](https://github.com/dmanning23/BulletMLLib/wiki)

+# Preparing your project

+You need to have the steps define before (plugin initialization) done in order to be able to test your pattern.

+The simplest way to write without worrying of the integration is to use the demo (Demo_Showcase) and save your XML files with the others, in Resources/patterns.

 # Minimum BulletML file

 The smallest valid BulletML file looks like the following one: